CryptoWingnut/gfi/README.md

 function setDex(address _dexRouter)

 Call this function if you want to change the DEX router that the buyback of CAKE is performed through

+function setPairedToken(address _pairedToken)

+Call this function when you want to change the token address of what your LP is paired with for the swap functions

 function setLPStore(address _lpstore)